-The citizens of Martinez are very well educated compared to the average community in the nation: 37.55% of adults in Martinez have a bachelor's degree or even advanced degree.
+The education level of Martinez citizens is very high relative to the national average among all cities (21.84%): 37.55% of adults in Martinez have a bachelor's degree or even advanced degree.

 The per capita income in Martinez in 2010 was $43,405, which is wealthy relative to California and the nation.
 This equates to an annual income of $173,620 for a family of four.
 However, Martinez contains both very wealthy and poor people as well.